How to Put the Intelligence Back in BI with Analytics

 "In a contact center, the number of customers served or phone calls dispatched are interesting metrics but, in reality, give no information on the effectiveness of the service operation in providing customer value," he said.
 "If quality and customer satisfaction are not measured, customer value and profits go down while efficiency metrics go up."

-But before you can get to the validity and usefulness of analytics, it's important to make sure the foundation of your efforts is sound.
+But before you can get to the validity and usefulness of analytics, and prioritize the analytics that deliver the biggest ROI, it's important to make sure the foundation of your efforts is sound.
 Make sure your data is scrubbed and current, or the analytics will always deliver faulty intelligence.

 Useful Analytics for Marketing